liulei1260/MOCSE13/README.md

 # How to use
 1. Modify the data path and parameter settings as needed
-2. Use this command to train and test: python3 single/multi-counting/size.py
+2. Use this command to train and test: python3 single(or multi)-counting(or size).py
    i.e: python3 multi_channels_size_estination

 # Reference